My life at times

 by Philip Wardlow Feb, 2020

-A cold fire burns within and without in the world I dwell in, and they all dance on a pin while I sit wondering why they dance at all, and what tune is playing as they dance, and do they even hear the music that they dance to because it’s god awful.
+A cold fire burns within and without in the world I dwell in, and they all dance on a head of a pin while I sit wondering why they dance at all, and what tune is playing as they dance, and do they even hear the music that they dance to because it’s god awful.

-I press my ear to the wall in my hotel room and I hear their gibbering, muffled words coupled with occasional laughter.
+I press my ear to the wall in my hotel room and I hear their gibbering muffled words coupled with occasional laughter.
 The snatches of conversation never seem to come into focus, never revealing anything but more mysteries of a world that I could never truly see.
 It’s one of lofty laughter and sick sorrows, and fears reflected off a dirty black mirror sucking in all the known.
 In that room, desires are unfurled, as regrets are thrown to the floor, forgotten, with lessons never picked up and put in their proper place upon the shelf.

 Chaos reigns in that room as Order has a left a long time ago and gone for a drink in the hotel bar down below.